Scintillation of PSR B1508+55 -- the view from a 10,000-km baseline: RESULTS

 Each pixel of the raw GMRT dynamic spectrum is \mbox{$P_0 \times 200/8192$~MHz}, and of the ARO dynamic spectrum is \mbox{$P_0 \times 400/1024$~MHz}.
 We therefore bin the GMRT dynamic spectrum to the same resolution as that of ARO ($16\times$).
 One of the dynamic spectra is shifted along the time axis to reverse the relative clock-offset between the observatories.
-The dynamic spectra, each with 1024 channels across the 550-750~MHz band, are then transformed to their respective conjugate spectra and cross-multiplied according to ~(\ref{eqn:cross-secondary-spectrum}), and transformed back to give the real-valued cross-correlation between the pair of dynamic spectra.
-The autocorrelation of the GMRT dynamic spectra are similarly obtained.
-However, we retain the native frequency resolution of the GMRT dynamic spectrum to obtain the autocorrelations.
-Figure~\ref{fig:6-vs-12-cross-corr} shows the 2D GMRT autocorrelations and 2D GMRT-ARO cross-correlations, along with the time- and frequency-lag cuts in the peripheral panels.
-The ARO autocorrelations are much noisier due to the significantly poorer S/N of the dynamic spectra, and are not shown here.
+The dynamic spectra, each with 1024 channels across the 550-750~MHz band, are then transformed to their respective conjugate spectra and cross-multiplied according to~(\ref{eqn:cross-secondary-spectrum}), and transformed back to give the real-valued cross-correlation function (CCF) between the pair of dynamic spectra.
+The autocorrelation function (ACF) of the GMRT dynamic spectra are similarly obtained, but retaining the native frequency resolution.
+Figure~\ref{fig:6-vs-12-cross-corr} shows the 2D GMRT ACF and 2D GMRT-ARO CCF, along with the time- and frequency-lag cuts in the peripheral panels.
+The ARO ACFs are much noisier due to the significantly poorer S/N of the dynamic spectra, and are not shown here.

 We apply the arguments of \cite{Johnson2012} to determine the true correlation coefficient from the modulation index squared.
-The modulation index at zero temporal and spectral lag has contributions from the intrinsic pulse variability and signal-to-noise.
+The modulation index at zero temporal and spectral lag has contributions from the intrinsic pulse variability and noise.
 We therefore interpolate the values at small non-zero spectral and temporal lags through zero lag to determine the correlation coefficient.
 Note that the autocorrelation coefficient thus obtained from non-zero temporal lags is free from the inherent bias introduced by intrinsic pulse variability \citep{Johnson2012}.
 The cross-correlation coefficient of the dynamic spectra from GMRT and ARO at zero temporal lag has the pulse variability contribution, but the peak of the cross-correlation shifts to a non-zero temporal lag due to the delay in the arrival of the scintillation pattern in one of the telescopes.